spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 ## Reconcile System Address on Deployed Clusters

-Once you have updated your system address, the clusters that were deployed before the upade will not be able to automatically reconnect to Palette if the old system address is no longer available.
+Once you have updated your system address, the clusters that were deployed before the update will not be able to automatically reconnect to Palette if the old system address is no longer available.
 You will need to manually update the API endpoint on each cluster if this the case.
 This enables the Palette agent to reconnect to the API at the newly configured system address.